MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-powershell.md

 ---
-title: Quickstart - Get started with Terraform using PowerShell
+title: Quickstart - Get started with Terraform using Windows and PowerShell
 description: In this quickstart, you learn how to install and configure Terraform to create Azure resources.
 keywords: azure devops terraform install configure windows init plan apply execution login rbac service principal automated script powershell ms.topic: quickstart